martinvanleeuwen/RenderJay.jl/README.md

 # Usage

 The following is an example code for rendering.
 It will produce a top-down view of four Cornell boxes in different colours, floating above a gray flat surface.
-Produced renderings can be found in img/ The surface geometry, downwelling irradiance, as well as the scene specification (XML) file with the shaders can all be found under test/
+Already produced renderings can be found in the img/ folder.
+The surface geometry, downwelling irradiance, as well as the scene specification (XML) file with the shaders can all be found in the test/ folder.

 The Wytham Woods image is an example rendering that was derived from data that was provided through the RAdiative transfer Model Intercomparison (RAMI) phase-V, that can be found here:

 https://rami-benchmark.jrc.ec.europa.eu/_www/phase_descr.php?strPhase=RAMI5
-(feel free to contact author for conversion scripts to Jay format)
+(feel free to contact Martin van Leeuwen for conversion scripts to Jay format)

 If you are on a laptop or you have few logical cores, please mind the addprocs() line below and set the number to something comfortable, e.g., the number of logical cores that are available.